South Dublin County Partnership: Invitation to Tender

 - The accessibility and uptake of the service;

-- The impact of the Service on participants wellbeing, quality of life, and social connectedness;
+- The impact of the services on participants ability to parent, provide nurturing and stimulating environments for children, quality of life, and social connectedness;

-- The relationships with other supporting agencies the medical and the community and voluntary sector; – cross-referrals;
+- The relationships with other supporting agencies and the community and voluntary sector; – cross-referrals;

 - The location of service provision;